 - PHOTO ID (government issued/or current SSU student ID) is required for all tests.
 Please bring a second photo ID for extra precaution.

 - ELECTRONIC and COMMUNICATION devices are NOT ALLOWED in the testing room (includes cellphones, listening, recording and photographic devices).
-If they are brought into the testing room, they must be turned off completely and put away in a concealed bag or place face-down on the top of the desk.
-NOTE: Any electronic device suspected in an irregularity or misconduct situation will be checked by the testing staff.
+Items brought into the testing room must be turned off completely and put away in a concealed bag or place face-down on the top of the desk.
+NOTE: Any electronic device suspected in an irregularity or misconduct situation will be checked and/or confiscated by the testing staff.

 - Students must not use any prohibited items for any test (e.g. papers, pamphlets, books of any kind).
 Only items designated by the instructor or testing agency will be permitted in the room.

 - Students must remain seated until test is completed.
 If a student leaves the room to use the restroom, the time out of the room cannot be made up.

 - Extended or multiple restroom breaks will be reported to instructor/or testing agency as an irregularity.

 - No hats or hoods may be worn during testing, unless worn for religious purposes.
 Personal belongings must be placed under workstation or in designated area.

 - Food and drinks must be consumed outside the testing room.
 Only spill-free drinks may be placed under the workstation.